gmberton/VPR-methods-evaluation/README.md

 # VPR-methods-evaluation

 This repo is used to easily evaluate pre-trained Visual Place Recognition methods.
-A number of trained models are supported (e.g. NetVLAD, SFRS, CosPlace, MixVPR...) and it uses the weights released by the respective authors.
+A number of trained models are supported (namely NetVLAD, SFRS, CosPlace, Conv-AP, MixVPR and EigenPlaces) and it uses the weights released by the respective authors.

 ## How to use